 May Pole.
 Bahamian-Style.

 Another festive event at this partay is something like the May Pole, but it’s done year round.
 School girls, each holding a different bright color of ribbon, weave in and out around each other and create a braid on the pole.
 Our True Beach Lover got to join the festivity and was welcomed like she was a local.

 What may have given her some liquid courage to join the school girls ‘round the May Pole was the famed drink of the fest, the Gully Wash, or it’s called the Gully WOW.
 It’s a mix of fresh coconut water, sweetened condensed milk and gin.
 It was mixed up right under a tent in a coconut, and poured right into her red Solo cup.
 (She especially liked this).

 Other libations that our True Beach Lover enjoyed at the fest were the beers: Sands with Lime, which tasted like fresh squeezed lime was poured into it moments before she took her first sip.
 The other was Kalik, a Bahamian classic, replete with an enormous crazy balloon swaying in the cool breeze.
 You can get a beer for two bucks, or go the super-saver route and buy six beers for four dollars.
 These Bahamians, they aim to please.

 So are you thirty yet?
 Hungry?
 Thought so.
-All you have to do is call 1-800-915-3162 and one of our outstanding Beachologists will set up your dream escape to Grand Bahama, or any one of our other glorious hot spots in the Caribbean or Mexico.
+The Conch Cracking Festival in the Bahamas is amazing.
+To get there, all you have to do is call 1-800-915-3162 and one of our outstanding Beachologists will set up your dream escape to Grand Bahama, or any one of our other glorious hot spots in the Caribbean or Mexico.
 Or you can browse our menu of all-inclusive vacation packages where you’ll get more sand for your dollar.
 Don’t wait.
 You probably need a beach right now more than you really know.